joshrmcdaniel/arm32-darwin-ssh-ramdisk/README.md

 This is a port to linux of the original tool [originally found on reddit](https://www.reddit.com/r/setupapp/comments/ub4ypc/how_to_mount_mnt2_on_ios_9_and_10/)<br>
 Binaries have been compiled for linux, and `create.sh` has been modified to work with linux<br>
-Per my needs I only converted the 32-bit portion and tested successfully, **use 64-bit devices at your own risk** Run with `sudo`
+Per my needs I only converted the 32-bit portion and tested successfully, **use 64-bit devices at your own risk**<br>
+Run with `sudo`

 Tested on: